 What We’re Looking For: Below, you will see the specific categories of writing we are currently looking for.
 But, more importantly, we are looking for work that truly helps people look at their reality in a different way.
 As opposed to affirmations of life choices already experienced and the divisive writing we tend to see online, we are looking for work that ultimately leads people to look inwards as opposed to outwards.

-How To Submit: Email us with a short pitch that covers your idea, as well as some background about you and your experience.
+How To Submit: Please fill out this Jotform, with a short pitch that covers your idea, as well as some background about you and your experience.
 We will get back to you within a week.

 Example: Interview With A Mystic

 3. Visual Wisdom: The power of the visual experience online can’t be underestimated, and in that regard, a well-done post that revolves around sharing the wisdom from photography or art can be incredibly powerful.
 The goal here is to either profile an artist who is sharing some profound wisdom or use art/photography as a launchpad to wisdom.
 This may be a bit hard to understand so see the examples below to get a better understanding.

 4. Soul Writings: The idea with this category is to share the spiritual wisdom directly from the sources we have found them in.
 Feel free to go broad with this, whether it be your favorite book about Hasidus, the Tao Te Ching, an essay by your favorite religious leader, or anything else.

 Formatting will include selections quoted with the aim to give people an insight into the work as a whole or one piece of wisdom you particularly resonated with.
 A great example of this category is the blog Brain Pickings: